Table of Contents Search for printer HOME

 =>Climate cycles

 The view was supported by data gathered independently at the University of Wisconsin-Madison, where Reid Bryson was already interested in rapid climate changes.
 In the late 1950s, supported by an Air Force contract to study weather anomalies, he had been struck by the wide variability of climates as recorded in the varying width of tree rings.
-And he was familiar with the Chicago "dishpan" experiments that showed how a circulation pattern might change almost instantaneously.
+And he was familiar with the Chicago "dishpan" experiments that showed how a fluid circulation pattern might change almost instantaneously.
 Bryson brought together a group to take a new, interdisciplinary look at climate, including even an anthropologist who studied the ancient native American cultures of the Midwest.
 From bones and pollen they deduced that a disastrous drought had struck the region in the 1200s — the very period when the flourishing towns of the Mound Builders had gone into decline.
 It was already known that around that time a great drought had ravaged the Anasazi culture in the Southwest (the evidence was constricted tree rings in ancient logs from their dwellings).
 Compared with this drought of the 1200s, the ruinous Dust Bowl of the 1930s had been mild and temporary.
 A variety of historical evidence hinted that the climate shift had been world-wide.
 And there seemed to have been distinct starting and ending points.
 By the mid 1960s, Bryson concluded that "climatic changes do not come about by slow, gradual change, but rather by apparently discrete 'jumps' from one [atmospheric] circulation regime to another."(25*)

 <=Government